SPC3 9 Amp in / 10 Amp out Solar Power Center

 Night time battery drain current: approximately 150 micro-amps

-See the full SPC3 kit specifications for a more detailed list.
+See the full SPC3 specifications for more details.

 Charge Controller Theory